rsmithiiee/rsmithiiee/README.md

 # Ryan Smith

-Computer Engineering graduate from San Jose State University (B.S., May 2025 — Cum Laude, 3.54 GPA).
+Computer Engineering graduate from San Jose State University.
 Interested in hardware design, embedded systems, IoT, and machine learning.

 ## What I work with